 '... hugely informative ... an exceptional chapter on contracts and a brilliantly funny hit list.' -- The Bookseller

 'Stunningly comprehensive ... it serves as an essay on the current state of the publishing industry, offering not just information but structured arguments and opinions, thus making it of interest to members of the trade as well as to authors.
 It can be read not only from the point of view of getting a novel published but by people wanting to get ahead in the industry or be an agent themselves.' -- InPrint (journal of The Society of Young Publishers).

 'It's honest and practical, and I know if it had been around when I was young, I'd have published my first novel long before I was 42.' -- Maeve Binchy, The Daily Mail

 'Wish I could have seen it years ago!
 Almost on every page I experienced the Nabokovian thrill of recognition or approval.
 And I shall make sure that it is highly recommended for each one of my Creative Writing students.' -- Andre Brink

-Clients: Estate of Gilbert Adair, Estate of Ted Allbeury, Keith Baker, Adrienne Burgess, Elizabeth Chadwick, Anne de Courcy, Jennifer Crwys-Williams, Sheila Dainow, Barbara Erskine, Liz Fenwick, Ann Granger, Dr David Haslam, Peter James, Kobie Kruger, Beryl Matthews, Lawrence Norfolk, Joseph O'Connor, Sheila O'Flanagan, Bookey Peek, Jane Sigaloff, Tess Stimson, Julian Stockwin, Jacqueline Walker.
+Clients: Estate of Gilbert Adair, Estate of Ted Allbeury, Keith Baker, Adrienne Burgess, Elizabeth Chadwick, Anne de Courcy, Jennifer Crwys-Williams, Sheila Dainow, Barbara Erskine, Liz Fenwick, Ann Granger, Dr David Haslam, Peter James, Kobie Kruger, Beryl Matthews, Alison Morton, Lawrence Norfolk, Joseph O'Connor, Sheila O'Flanagan, Bookey Peek, Jane Sigaloff, Tess Stimson, Julian Stockwin, Jacqueline Walker.